 The catch is, as an external team member, it’s even more challenging to portray a candidate’s soft skills to clients.
-However, one-way video interviews allow you to do just that.
+However, one-way video interviews are a unique feature of video interview platforms that allow you to do just that.

 For one-way video interviews, you can choose questions based on a specific requisition to showcase candidates’ personalities, soft skills, and unique experiences.
 As a result, clients gain advanced insights before in-person interviews.
 This equips them to make the best decisions about who to advance for both themselves and your candidates.

 2. Personalizes the candidate experience

 The candidate experience is just as important as you work to align the perfect match.
 As an external talent source, you must stand out to candidates well above your competitors.
 And in today’s world of connectivity, making a lasting impression means creating genuinely personal connections.